TDEP workflow using VASP

 Note that debye_temperature

-Once the displaced supercells are generated, we run scf calculations to compute the force on each atoms.
+Once the displaced supercells are generated, we run scf calculations to compute the forces on each atom.

-In the case of VASP, we need to prepare INCAR
+In the case of VASP, we need to prepare INCAR, POTCAR, and KPOINTS.
+Submit jobs using a script like the following.

 WDIR="rundir"